mate-desktop/mate-desktop.org/pages/community.md

 .. slug: community
 -->

-You can seek support for MATE using the following resources.
+You can engage with the MATE community in a number of different ways.
+The resources on this page will help you learn more about MATE or help you seek support from the community.

 ## Wiki